Akapan Pyramid

 The Akapana does not announce itself the way a European cathedral or an Egyptian pyramid does.
 From the ground, it resembles a large, irregular hill — the sharp geometric tiers that once defined it have softened under a millennium of weather.
 Understanding what you are looking at requires knowledge or imagination, and ideally both.

 The scale registers when you climb.
 From the summit area, the entire Tiwanaku complex spreads below — the Kalasasaya temple, the Semi-Subterranean Temple with its carved stone heads, the distant bulk of Pumapunku.
-Beyond, the Altiplano extends to the horizon in every direction, interrupted only by the Quimsachata peaks that the Akapana was built to mirror.
+Beyond, the Altiplano extends to the horizon in every direction, interrupted only by the Quimsachata peaks the pyramid was built to mirror.
 The relationship between the man-made mountain and its natural counterparts becomes legible from this vantage alone.

 The altitude makes itself known.
 At 3,870 metres, exertion comes faster than expected.
 The sun, filtered through less atmosphere, burns with an intensity that feels personal.
 Shadows are sharp.
 Colours are saturated in a way that photographs struggle to capture.
 Many visitors report a quality of heightened attention — whether from the altitude's effect on breathing or from something less physiological, the experience is one of unusual presence.